 Instead, use a simple word in your speech which you otherwise don’t.
 For example:

 |He is clever||He is a sharp guy|

 |Can you explain a little more?||Can you elaborate more?|

 |I am very tired||I am totally exhausted|

 If you see, none of the changes are excessive.
 All the alternatives are simple words but add a little more punch to the sentence.

-Improving your speech will take its due course.
+Improving your English speaking skills will take its due course.
 I suggest you take a vow to spend at least three months(six months is ideal) in putting in the effort.
 If you expect quick results, not only will you not find them but also you will give up in no time.